The CEO’s Checklist for Operations

 “Operations” covers a lot of territory in a company.
 If you currently have, or are considering hiring, a Chief Operations Officer, or COO, you need to decide how broad you define his or her duties.

-A few of the interim COOs at Cerius helped us identify critical questions about operations that serve as a checklist for CEOs.
-This checklist will help you do three critical things: First, get you thinking about any potential weaknesses that could signal an imminent rupture in your company’s operations backbone; second, determine if it’s time for at least an interim COO to get structure and processes in place; and finally, if you currently have a head of operations, do you need to make a change – either in the job duties, or the person?
+A few of the independent COOs at Cerius helped us identify critical questions about operations that serve as a checklist for CEOs.
+This checklist will help you do three critical things: First, get you thinking about any potential weaknesses that could signal an imminent rupture in your company’s operations backbone; second, determine if it’s time for at least an independent COO to get structure and processes in place; and finally, if you currently have a head of operations, do you need to make a change – either in the job duties, or the person?

 As your company’s CEO, for operations do you …